ome/ome-docker/omero-dev-runtests/README.md

         docker run --privileged -ti --rm -p 2222:22 --name omerotest omerotest

-    NOTE: you cannott forward port 4064/4063 to a different number, you have to explicitly tell omero to listen on e.g. 14064
+    NOTE: you cannot forward port 4064/4063 to a different number, you have to explicitly tell omero to listen on e.g. 14064

 6. To run tests within a docker container: